guanyuezhen/MSL-MKC/README.md

     <img src="assest/MSL-MKC.jpg"/> <br />
 </p>

 Illustration of the proposed multiple kernel clustering method.
 Each base partition is obtained by performing kernel $k$-means clustering on each base kernel.
 The consensus partition, optimal kernel matrix, and adaptive neighbor graph are denoted by $\mathbf{F}$, $\mathbf{G}$, and $\mathbf{S}$, respectively.
-The method integrates optimal kernel learning, partition fusion, and adaptive neighbor graph learning into a unified framework, \textcolor[rgb]{0,0,1}{allowing for mutual enhancement of} the cluster structure and pair-wise structure.
+The method integrates optimal kernel learning, partition fusion, and adaptive neighbor graph learning into a unified framework, allowing for mutual enhancement of the cluster structure and pair-wise structure.
 As a result, the proposed method can effectively learn an improved consensus partition matrix for the multiple kernel clustering task. <br>

 ### 2. Citation